AB5HM

 Then i placed solder in a meander form under the devices and used a hot plate to solder.

-You can use a ceran stove burner as well (when your wife is not at home ;-) with a infrared thermometer to
+You can use a Ceran stove burner as well (when your wife is not at home ;-) with a infrared thermometer to

 control the temperature